haydenykh/Floppy-Monke-SMP/README.md

 **About**

-A survival multiplayer (SMP) game that Bedrock and Java edition players can communicate with each other.
+A survival multiplayer (SMP) cracked server that Bedrock and Java edition players can communicate with each other.

 **Steps**